 * * *

-This replaces the Country Specific Information for São Tomé and Príncipe dated April 27, 2012, with updates to the Embassy Location and Entry and Exit Requirements sections.
+This replaces the Country Specific Information for São Tomé and Príncipe dated November 8, 2012, with updates to the Medical Facilities and Health Information section.